The Instant Pot is pure magic because you can make salsa chicken with frozen chicken, and it makes almost no difference to the cooking time!

 - Set the Instant Pot to Saute, stirring occasionally, until the liquid has reduced to your liking (10-15 minutes).
 This step is optional but will enhance the flavor of your chicken as opposed to draining off excess liquid. *If using a slow cooker, transfer the entire dish to a pot on the stove, bring to a boil over medium-high heat and reduce until excess liquid has boiled off.

 - Serve on a warmed tortilla with shredded cheddar cheese, sour cream, avocado, more cilantro, and candied jalapenos.
 Enjoy!

-The best part is you’re only actively cooking for about 10 minutes of that hour.
-Most of the cooking time is breathing in the smell of fresh cilantro while you play with your kids, get some more work done, tidy up the living room – you name it!
+And the best part?
+You’re only actively cooking for about 10 minutes of that hour.
+Most of the cooking time is spent breathing in the smell of fresh cilantro while you play with your kids, get some more work done, and tidy up the living room.